Your guitar has many components! It doesn’t matter how small each component is, they all have a vital role to the sound your instrument produces.

-Saddles are the opposite of the nut which will define the playable part of a string ends.
+Saddles are built into the bridge and they’re the component opposite of the nut where the string leans on the body of the guitar.
 On an electric guitar, it’s common for these to be individual to each string in order for them to be adjustable solely if needed.

 The saddle tends to be a single, notched piece of material on an acoustic guitar, very similar to a nut.

 The maintenance for saddles is similar to that of the nut.